TheOdinProject/curriculum/intermediate_html_css/forms/form_validations.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-First, we target valid inputs with a green border.
 Initially, our email and URL fields maintain their default browser styling, representing a neutral state because the user hasn't interacted with them yet.
+We start by targetting valid inputs, setting a green border on the respective input field.

-Once a user enters an invalid value, the border switches to red.
-You can test this by entering an incorrectly formatted email or URL to see the validation in action.
+Once a user enters an invalid value and clicks or tabs away from the input (which would constitute a complete user interaction), the border switches to red.
+From then on, the border will automatically change between green and red depending on the validity of its contents.
+Test this out by entering an incorrectly formatted email or URL, clicking away to engage the validation, then editing the value between correctly formatted and incorrectly formatted.

 ### Conclusion